Devveking08/pandya_dev_ear-buds-promo-site-1/README.md

 ## Project Details

 ### Website Components
-1. **Model Viewer:** We will integrate a model viewer to showcase our earbuds in a visually engaging manner.
+1. **Model Viewer:** I will integrate a model viewer to showcase my earbuds in a visually engaging manner.
 2. **Scrollbar Image:** A scrollbar image will enhance the user experience, making navigation more intuitive.
-3. **Videos:** We will incorporate videos into the website, with one currently being a placeholder for demonstration purposes.
+3. **Videos:** I will incorporate videos into the website, with one currently being a placeholder for demonstration purposes.
 4. **Color Schemes:** Attention will be given to harmonious color schemes that align with the earbuds' branding.

 ### Interactive Scrolling
 To provide an engaging user experience, we will implement GSAP animations to create smooth scrolling effects.
 Content will dynamically appear as the user scrolls through the website.
-Currently, a boxed layout serves as a preliminary representation of our intentions, defined using the 'em' unit.
+Currently, a boxed layout serves as a preliminary representation of my intentions.

 ## Initial Phase